pflooky/data-caterer-docs/docs/sample/index.md

 Below are examples of different types of plans and tasks that can be helpful when trying to create your own.
 You can use these as a template or to search for something related to your particular use case.

+Checkout this [repo](https://github.com/pflooky/data-caterer-example) for example Java and Scala API usage.

 ## Base Concept